josmar-crwdstffng/angular/aio/content/guide/forms.md

 *   Controlling the **Submit** button's enabled state by binding to `NgForm` validity
 *   Custom CSS classes that provide visual feedback to users about controls that are not valid

-Here's the code for the final version of the application:
+Here is the code for the final version of the application:

 <code-tabs>
     <code-pane header="hero-form/hero-form.component.ts" path="forms/src/app/hero-form/hero-form.component.ts" region="final"></code-pane>